felirami/neetme/README.md

-# NeetMeTree - Linktree Clone
+# NEET.me - Linktree Clone

 A modern link-in-bio platform where users sign in with wallet, email, or social accounts and get their own personalized page at `domain.com/[username]`.